matychanneko/Mood-Based-Playlist/Deployment_tutorial.md

 ## 2. Deploying with Streamlit Cloud (Public Deployment)

-Streamlit Cloud is ideal for live demos, classroom submissions, and public hosting.
+Streamlit Cloud allows you to deploy your app to the internet easily and without local hosting.

 ### Requirements
 - GitHub repository with your project